dsh2dsh/goxpp/README.md

   BenchmarkNextTag-6  173622  7286 ns/op  4305 B/op  71 allocs/op
   ```

+  `Text` field is private now and accessible via `Text` method, which returns
-  `XMLPullParser.Text` refers to the parser's internal buffer and remain valid
+  copy of the parser's internal buffer as a string.
-  only for the current state.
-To acquire a copy of the string, call
-  `strings.Call`.

 * Export internal `xml.Token`